 Max wing loading

 Ultimate load factors

 Max level speed

 This version is expected to have a 40-50 HP engine weighing approximately 100 lb and an empty weight of 400 lb; the economic cruising speed will be around 75 MPH and a higher rate of climb will be obtainable (from 800 to 1000 ft/min) which also depends

 on the type of propeller used.

 After the latest update of autumn 2020, they consist of the following:

-- Construction Book and Use Manual updated in autumn 2020 is now 70 pages with 120 photos and 30 explanatory drawings and tables.
+- Construction Book and Use Manual updated in autumn 2020 and now 70 pages with 120 photos and 30 explanatory drawings and tables.
 The first 10 pages are dedicated to materials and equipment, about 30 pages to the various parts to be built

 and to assembly; follows the detailed note in 6 pages of all the necessary materials, the calculation of the center of gravity and the instructions for the first flights.
-There are also drawings for the construction of more sophisticated air
+There are also the drawings for the construction of more sophisticated

 - Project Book: this too has been expanded and updated in autumn 2020.
 Now there are 70 pages (with over 100 photos, graphs and tables) containing the structural calculations for a weight in flight order of 605 lb, the calculations of Lift,